Award Cites Retention of Underrepresented Minorities and Physics Teacher Education

-Stokes, who became the department’s undergraduate academic advisor and chair of the Undergraduate Studies Committee in 2006, started by finding ways to improve physics instruction, both at the introductory and upper-class levels.
+Stokes, who became the department’s undergraduate academic advisor and chair of the Undergraduate Studies Committee in 2006, started by finding ways to improve physics instruction, both at the introductory and advanced class levels.
 One major way has been to increase the use of interactive teaching methods.
 Such methods include peer-based instruction for introductory physics courses, as well as introducing inquiry-based learning, where physical concepts are reinforced through hands-on activities.

 Encouraging Student Research